Where did the idea come from to found ESSA?

-In addition to providing significant investment the Bosch Foundation also provided a range of in-kind support including, most significantly, the secondment of Olaf Hahn as our Founding Director.
+In addition to providing significant start up investment the Robert Bosch Foundation also provided a range of in-kind support including, most significantly, the secondment of Olaf Hahn as our Founding Director.

-Why has the early emphasis been on Higher education
+Why was the early emphasis been on Higher education

-One of our most important principles has been to have a “Step by step mentality”.
-We are setting out to contribute to work across the entire spectrum of education across a wide geography in countries with many different characteristics and cultures.
+One of our most important principles has been to have a “step-by-step mentality”.
+We are setting out eventually to contribute to work across the entire spectrum of education across a wide geography in sub-Saharan countries with many different characteristics and cultures.
 We needed to start somewhere and avoid trying to spread ourselves to thin.

 So what’s next?

 Our current priorities are to:

 Continue delivering high impact from our current work extending it into the broader Tertiary Education space.

 Increase our capacity and capabilities as well as build additional partnerships in the broader Tertiary space.